demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Dev1A3-LethalFixes/README.md

   - [Client] Fixed the name above your head in LAN not including the player id (currently it just shows Player #).
   - [Client] Fixed the main menu buttons not being aligned properly.
     - The same as [Align Menu Buttons](https://thunderstore.io/c/lethal-company/p/GoldenGuy1000/Align_Menu_Buttons/).
-  - [Client] Fixed other players reloading a shotgun making the item you have in the same hotbar slot that they had their ammo in invisible.
   - [Client] Fixed the current vehicle passenger being set to null on the local client.
   - [Client] Fixed the vehicle steering wheel visually desyncing from the actual steering angle.
   - [Client] Fixed getting stuck in the vehicle drivers seat when getting in at the same time as someone else.